cas-bioinf/rboAnalyzer/docs/help.md

  thus it is better suited to align RNAs then BLAST algorithm.
 The Locarna is by default called with `struct-local=0`, `sequ-local=0` and `free-endgaps=++++` parameters.
-Additionally the information about matching nucleotides from BLAST HSPs is used to construct so called anchor for the Locarna algorithm.
+Additionally, the information about matching nucleotides from BLAST HSPs is used to construct so called anchor for the Locarna algorithm.
 The anchor defines columns of alignment which are considered aligned.
 As the anchor we consider consecutive series of matches of length at